Monthly bookkeeping – What is it and how to do it? (0)

 The VAT return can also be done through the MyTax service.
 On the form, you report which month’s VAT is being declared, the payable and deductible VAT amounts, and their difference.
 SimplBooks bookkeeping software automatically calculates the VAT based on the entries, and you can send the VAT return with the push of a button.
 Convenient!
 You can find more information about filing and paying VAT from the official Finnish Tax Administration website.

 Once the VAT return is successfully submitted to the Tax Administration, you can take a deep breath and close the bookkeeping binder.
 You’ve made it.
+And let’s do this all again next month!

 Leave a Reply